bravetechnologycoop/BraveSensor/server/README.md

 ## Database Setup

-You will need to populate the `.env` file with connection parameters for both redis and Postgresql.
+You will need to populate the `.env` file with connection parameters for Postgresql.
 If you are using a local database you will also need to setup the database schema.

 To do this, cd into the `BraveSensor/server` directory and run the following command